-Courses include enriching electives such as career based elective courses, world languages, arts, health, test readiness, life skills, and more.
+Courses include enriching electives such as career based elective courses, world languages, arts, health, HSED test readiness, remedial coursework and more.

 GHS students who are a good fit for online courses should consider the following recommended "Traits of a Successful Online Learner" to gauge their readiness for online coursework.